SPUUR DIRECTORS

 POTENTIAL SPUUR FACULTY MENTORS

 Below is a list of potential faculty mentors; note that not all mentors are available each summer.
-ADDITIONAL mentors will be added for the 2026 summer SPUUR cohort.
+ADDITIONAL mentors may are added each summer.

 Baker, Lauren (MS, DVM, PhD; Department of Animal and Dairy Sciences, College of Letters & Science, University of Wisconsin-Madison, prior UW-Madison K12 scholar).
 Dr. Baker has advanced training in bioinformatics from the University of Wisconsin Computation and Informatics in Biology and Medicine postdoctoral training program.
 Her research utilizes companion dogs as a naturally occurring model of calcium oxalate kidney stones and other complex heritable disorders.
 She uses a variety of bioinformatic approaches to integrate clinical data with genomics with other ‘omics data types to define clinical and molecular subtypes of disease that drive risk factors for stone development (e.g. hypercalciuria).
 She is also studying urinary incontinence in dogs.